-- 4.6.1 Domestic students may undertake work outside the HDR subject to the approval of their HEP.
-International students may undertake work consistent with the conditions of their student visa and subject to the approval of QUT prior to undertaking such work. - 4.6.2 A full time student in receipt of an IPRA is required to commit to their course of study not less than 30 hours per week, during the normal working week.
+- 4.6.1 Domestic students may undertake work outside the HDR subject to QUT's approval.
+International students may undertake work consistent with the conditions of their student visa and subject to the approval of QUT prior to undertaking such work. - 4.6.2 A full time student in receipt of an IPRA is required to commit to their course of study not less than 40 hours per week, during the normal working week.
 With the approval of the supervisory panel and Head of School in which the course of study is being undertaken (following the advice of the principal supervisor), the student may engage in a limited amount of part-time employment provided that such employment does not interfere with the course of study.
-Students, therefore, are allowed to undertake between 8 to 10 hours during the normal working week. - 4.6.3 The supervisory panel will report on the amount of part-time employment during the normal working week in the Annual Progress Report. - 4.6.4 There is no limit on how much income an award holder can receive from part-time work which is not related to the research topic. - 4.6.5 QUT reserves the right to terminate the award of any recipient whose progress, as a result of additional work undertaken, is not satisfactory. - 4.6.6 QUT will not approve a student undertaking work unless it is satisfied that the work will not interfere with the student's study for their HDR. - 4.6.7 Work commitments cannot be accepted as grounds for an extension of the duration of the IPRA.
+Students, therefore, are allowed to undertake up to 10 hours of paid work during the normal working week. - 4.6.3 The supervisory panel will report on the amount of part-time employment during the normal working week in the Annual Progress Report. - 4.6.4 There is no limit on how much income an award holder can receive from part-time paid work which is not related to the research topic (in line with the recommended hours of part-time employment in 4.6.2 above). - 4.6.5 QUT reserves the right to terminate the award of any recipient whose progress, as a result of additional work undertaken, is not satisfactory. - 4.6.6 QUT will not approve a student undertaking work unless it is satisfied that the work will not interfere with the student's study for their HDR. - 4.6.7 Work commitments cannot be accepted as grounds for an extension of the duration of the IPRA.